Practical Travel Productivity Systems for Consultants, Speakers, and Hybrid-Remote Product Leads

 Step 1 (~3 min): Build One Planning View

-Merge work commitments, travel logistics, and personal constraints into one visible planning surface.
-If these items live in different tools, you will make tradeoffs too late and usually in the wrong moment.
-A single view lets you see where an airport transfer conflicts with prep time, or where a client call sits directly after a draining event.
-The practical gain is earlier negotiation of conflicts instead of reactive rescheduling during execution windows.
+If those items live in separate tools, you will usually discover tradeoffs too late.
+A single view shows where an airport transfer crowds prep time, where a client call sits right after a draining event, or where a meal gap might affect your focus block.
+The practical gain is earlier negotiation of conflicts instead of reactive rescheduling during the exact window you meant to use for delivery.

 Step 2 (~2 min): Define 1-2 Outcomes